Business Bankruptcy Lawyer in Greensboro, NC

 Bankruptcy is a legal process a business goes through in federal court if it does not have sufficient cash flow to pay its debts.
 If your company currently owes money to creditors, the bankruptcy process is designed to help your business eliminate or repay its debt under the guidance and protection of the bankruptcy court.

 Of course, every business owner wants to avoid bankruptcy court.
 But with recent economic downturns and market fluctuations, corporate bankruptcies have become more common.
-In 2020, bankruptcy filings in the United States totaled over 682,000.
+Between March 2024 and March 2025, bankruptcy filings in the United States totaled over 529,000.

 Discuss your options with a bankruptcy law expert